BlueDot BME680 Environmental and Gas Sensor

 #define BME_CS 10

-This is actually all you need to do before running the program.
+This is all you need to do before running the program.
 But before doing so, you have the option of adjusting the oversampling factors and the IIR filter (Infinite Impulse Response), as well as the temperature of the internal heating plate and the heating duration for the gas measurements.
 The default values work great.

 //Set up oversampling and filter initialization